EVORA: Deep Evidential Traversability Learning for Risk-Aware Off-Road Autonomy: Hardware Experiments

 An overview of the indoor setup is provided in Fig.~\ref{fig:indoor_exp_setup_highlevel}, which shows the 9.6~m by 8~m arena populated with turf and fake trees used to mimic outdoor vegetation.
 The 0.33~m by 0.25~m RC car was equipped with a RealSense D455 depth camera, an Intel Core i7 CPU, and a Nvidia RTX 2060 GPU.
 The robot ran onboard traction prediction, motion planning, and online elevation mapping with 0.1~m resolution, but Vicon was used for ground truth pose and velocity estimation.
 We identified vegetation by extracting the green image pixels instead of using a standalone NN semantic classifier in order to conserve GPU resources.
 The bicycle model~\eqref{eq:bicycle} was used for this experiment, and the traction values were obtained by analyzing the commanded linear velocities, steering angles, and the ground truth velocities from Vicon.

 The traction model was trained based on 10~min of driving data with the proposed loss function~\eqref{eq:uce_uemd2_h}, where $\uemdsq$ and UCE were both weighted by~1 and the entropy term was weighted by $1\mathrm{e}{-5}$ based on empirical tuning.
-The learned traction distributions are visualized in Fig.~\ref{fig:indoor_exp_setup_highlevel}a to highlight multimodality.
+The learned traction distributions are visualized in Fig.~\ref{fig:indoor_exp_setup_highlevel}a to highlight multi-modality.
 At deployment time, the robot ran 2 laps around the race track along the ellipsoidal reference path, while deciding between a shorter path covered with vegetation or a less risky detour, as shown in Fig.~\ref{fig:indoor_exp_setup_highlevel}b.
 We designed a moving goal region along the reference path, called the ``carrot goal'', that maintained a constant 75 degree offset from the robot's projected position on the ellipsoidal reference path.
 In addition to \cvarcost{} and the proposed \cvardyn{}, we considered an intelligent baseline that assumes nominal traction but assigns auxiliary penalties for low-lying vegetation between 5~cm and 15~cm that could cause unfavorable driving conditions.
 All methods avoided the trees via auxiliary penalties.
 All planners considered 1024 rollouts while planning at 20~Hz with 5~s look-ahead.
 Due to computational constraints, \cvarcost{} only considered 400 traction map samples.
 We set the maximum linear speed and steering angle to be 1.5~m/s and 30 degrees.